-The effects of the fibric acids, fenofibrate, fenofibric acid, and gemfibrozil, have been explained by the activation of peroxisome proliferator activated receptor alpha (PPARα).
+The effects of the fibric acids [fenofibrate, fenofibric acid (the active metabolite of fenofibrate), and gemfibrozil], have been explained by the activation of peroxisome proliferator activated receptor alpha (PPARα).
 Through this mechanism, the fibric acids increase lipolysis and elimination of TG-rich particles from plasma by activating lipoprotein lipase.
 Fibric acids reduce production of apoproteins C-III (an inhibitor of lipoprotein lipase activity).
 The resulting fall in TG produces an alteration in the size and composition of LDL-C from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation) to large buoyant particles.
 These larger particles have a greater affinity for cholesterol receptors and are catabolized rapidly.
 Activation of PPARα also induces an increase in the synthesis of apoproteins A-I and A-II as well as HDL-C. Fenofibrate also reduces serum uric acid levels by increasing urinary excretion of uric acid.

-Gemfibrozil has been shown to reduce the risk of CHD in patients with high TG and low HDL-C.11,12,13,14 This effect is most significant in patients with diabetes or metabolic syndrome.
-Fenofibrate did not demonstrate a statistically significant reduction in the risk of nonfatal MI and CHD death in the FIELD study, although nonfatal MI was significantly reduced.
+Gemfibrozil has been shown to reduce the risk of CHD in patients with high TG and low HDL-C. 11,12,13,14 This effect is most significant in patients with diabetes or metabolic syndrome.
+Fenofibrate did not demonstrate, in patients with type 2 diabetes, a statistically significant reduction in the risk of first nonfatal MI and CHD death in the FIELD study, although nonfatal MI was significantly reduced.
+16,17 The ongoing lipid arm of the Action to Control Cardiovascular Risk in Diabetes (ACCORD) study is evaluating the clinical outcomes of combining fenofibrate with a statin (simvastatin) compared to simvastatin monotherapy in patients with type 2 diabetes.
 The ATP III states that fibric acids may have a role as adjuncts, especially with statins, in the treatment of patients with high TG and low HDL-C. Caution should be observed when using a statin and gemfibrozil together due to an increased risk of myositis and rhabdomyolysis.
-Fenofibrate does not interfere with statin metabolism and may be less likely to increase the risk for myopathy in patients treated with moderate doses of statins.
+Concomitant gemfibrozil and statin use is considered a relative contraindication.
+Fenofibrate however does not interfere with statin metabolism and may be less likely to increase the risk for myopathy in patients treated with moderate doses of statins.